dmcginley/django_shop_project/README.md

 2. Search by Genre, Author (either name), or ISBN
 3. Add a book to the cart from the homepage
 4. Click on a book cover to be taken to the detail page of the book
-5. increase or reduce the quality of course you wish to cover
+5. Increase or reduce the quality of course you wish to cover
-6. purchase from the book detail page
+6. Purchase from the book detail page
-7. view a description of the book Home Depot detail page along with
+7. View a description of the book Home Depot detail page along with
-8. view a short summary of the books to be purchased on the checkout page
+8. View a short summary of the books to be purchased on the checkout page
+9. Free delivery over a cretin amount (€40), this is calculated by the backend.
-9. Pagination on the home page, genre page and book by price page
+10. Pagination on the home page, genre page and book by price page
-10. purchase books with a credit card or debit card using stripe
+11. Purchase books with a credit card or debit card using stripe

 ## Site Layout